robertzm/algotest/README.md

 # algotest
-My first turn of LeetCode
+My first turn of LeetCode in Java.

-I'll try to finish the LeetCode Java test before Aug.
-20th.